karthikpagnis/Seeing-the-World-Through-Words-Image-Captioning---Neural-Network-/README.md

 # Seeing-the-World-Through-Words-Image-Captioning---Neural-Network-
-Seeing the World Through Eyes (Image Captioning - Neural Network) is a Project in which we use neural network to build a image captioning software which helps visually impaired people to listen to the caption of the image taken by camera
+Seeing the World Through Words (Image Captioning - Neural Network) is a Project in which we use a neural network to build an image captioning software that helps visually impaired people listen to the caption of the image taken by a camera

 Image captioning is a technology that allows visually impaired individuals to understand and appreciate visual content through descriptive text.
 This technology uses machine learning algorithms to generate accurate and detailed captions for images, which describe the content and context of an image in natural language.